dlwngh1367/Clima/README.md

 # Clima

-This is a weather app that allows users to check real-time weather information.
+This is a weather app that enables users to check real-time weather information.
-Once users open the app, it will ask users for permission to use location data.
-At the same time, it will fetch the location data base on user's latitude and longitude.
+Upon opening the app, it requests permission to use location data.
+Simultaneously, it fetches location data based on the user's latitude and longitude.
-If users enter the name of the city they want in the text field, press Enter or click the magnifier button, real-time weather information for that city will be updated.
+If users input the desired city name in the text field, press Enter, or click the magnifier button, real-time weather information for that city is updated.
-This app supports both default and dark mode, and depending on the mode, the icon and wallpaper change to suit the situation.
+The app supports both default and dark mode, with icons and wallpapers adapting to the chosen mode.
-To design the code efficiently, Delegate design patterns were used to increase efficiency, and to support this, I used the protocol, the extension, to support the viewController.
+To design the code efficiently, the Delegate design pattern is employed for increased efficiency.
+Additionally, protocols and extensions are utilized to support the viewController.
+The code is simplified using closures, taking advantage of the anonymous feature.
-In addition, I was able to write the code more simply using the anonymous feature which is Closure.
-I updated real-time weather information using open weather API and connected using URL session for networking.
+Real-time weather information is updated through the Open Weather API, and networking is established using URL sessions.
-The JavaScript Object Notation (JSON) format was used, real-time weather information was decoded and used, and Computed properties were utilized to use real-time information more efficiently.
+The JSON format is employed for decoding and utilizing real-time weather information, with computed properties optimizing its efficient use.
-The error was properly handled and the Core Location function was used to reflect the real-time location of the user.
+Error handling is appropriately implemented, and the Core Location function reflects the user's real-time location.
-Moreover, I added plists to handle Core Location manager in a pop-up message.
+Furthermore, plists are added to manage Core Location manager in a pop-up message.